fossabot/RenpyDoc/README.md

 ## install from installer
 1) run exe and install

-Note: For linux and mac use this form
+Note: For linux and mac use the src install